liquidprompt/liquidprompt/docs/config.rst

    If enabled, will display :attr:`LP_MARK_VCS_REMOTE`, followed by the remote repository name.

-   If the remote repository has commits not pulled in the local one, the mark will be showed in :attr:`LP_COLOR_COMMITS_BEHIND`.
-   If the local repository has commits not pushed to the remote one, the remote name is shown in :attr:`LP_COLOR_COMMITS`.
+   In the default theme, if the remote repository has commits not pulled in the local branch, the mark will be showed in :attr:`LP_COLOR_COMMITS_BEHIND`.
+If the local repository has commits not pushed to the remote branch, the remote name is shown in :attr:`LP_COLOR_COMMITS`.
+If neither is the case, nothing will be shown.

    .. versionadded:: 2.2